 The president calls the general meeting to order and declares the general meeting open.
 He declares that quorum has been reached, notes the time of the opening of the meeting and welcomes the participants.
 He must subsequently:

 The general meeting deliberates, in principle, only on matters previously inscribed on the agenda, that is to say, before the general meeting.
 Other subjects can be debated, but they cannot be voted upon.

-It is essential to insure the general meeting begins at the appointed time, and to manage the deliberations rigorously.
+It is essential to insure the meeting of co-owners begins at the appointed time, and to manage the deliberations rigorously.
 Generally, each co-owner can speak, make comments and give his point of view on the management of the co-ownership.
 It is the ideal occasion to ask questions to the Board of Directors or the manager.
 The president of the general meeting must ensure the interventions are both respectful and relevant, and related to an item on the agenda.
 It is appropriate that participants talk only to the president of the general meeting, thus avoiding addressing directly a person or group of persons.
 The co-owners must not unduly delay the proceedings of the meeting.
 Any untimely intervention will tend to demotivate the co-owners, some of whom may no longer wish to attend general meetings.

 Even if the president acts rigorously in the exercise of his duties, he cannot prevent co-owners present from in depth discussions of the matters at hand.
 The more difficult subjects on the agenda must therefore be treated as they should be, allowing the time necessary, although discussions cannot last forever.
 The more difficult subjects to resolve often involve the finances of the co-ownership, or even changing in the décor of common portions, such as the lobby.
 The president must be able to manage these debates respectfully and with due consideration, otherwise interpersonal conflicts may arise, and some co-owners feel excluded.
 The risk of them becoming disruptive during the general meeting are in such cases increased tenfold.